-- AM stations may apply to operate in digital -only mode.
+- AM stations may apply to operate in digital-only mode.
 See All-Digital AM Broadcasting, Revitalization of the AM Radio Service, Report and Order, FCC 20-154, 35 FCC Rcd 12540 (2020).
-Section 73.406 of the new rules requires licensees to notify the Commission using a Digital Notification form, FCC Form 335-AM, when commencing, making certain changes to, or ceasing all-digital operation.
-This form must be electronically filed in the CDBS licensing system.
-View Form 335-AM; and also view the AM Digital Attachment.
+Section 73.406 of the rules requires licensees to notify the Commission using a Digital Notification form, FCC Schedule 335-AM, when commencing, making certain changes to, or ceasing all-digital operation.
+This schedule must be electronically filed in the LMS licensing system.
+Please see the filing information in the LMS Help Center.

 - Guidance Provided to FM Licensees Regarding Operations with Increased Digital Power (MM Docket No. 99-325), Public Notice, MM Docket 99-325,

 DA 10-866, released May 17, 2010. [ PDF | Word ].

 - Digital power increase for FM stations approved.
 Digital Audio Broadcasting Systems and Their Impact on the Terrestrial Radio Broadcast Service, Order, MM Docket 99-325,